 An injury due to Chemical Exposure is very different from a physical injury sustained on deployment.
 If a veteran lost an arm while deployed the cause and effect is clear and the relationship to service is obvious.
 However, if a veteran is exposed to a chemical while in service, that we now know is carcinogenic and as a result develops cancer 20 years later, the connection to service is obscured by a variety of factors contributing to any cancer.
-Unlike injuries occurring on the battlefield, which have few civilian equivalents, delayed chemical injuries have a multitude of equivalents in the general population.
-It is our hope that our suggestions will assist you by providing some context when assessing the service-relationship to veteran's cancers.
+Unlike injuries occurring on the battlefield, which are each unique and have few civilian equivalents, delayed chemical injuries have a multitude of equivalents in the general population.
+It is our hope that our suggestions will assist Veterans Affairs Canada (VAC) by providing some context when assessing the service-relationship to veteran's cancers.